 4. Bring forward a compelling offer

-Your offer and pricing play a critical role in the sales process and negotiation.
+Your offer and pricing play a critical role in the sales process and any subsequent negotiation.
 Deals are often won or lost based on price alone, even though salespeople are trained to show the offer's value and overcome pricing-related objections.

 This came through in our recent survey, where we found that 58% of sales objections are related to price, although back-and-forth negotiations can also slow down the time to close.

 Additionally, buyers want to be empowered to choose the features and optional services that benefit them.
-A static excel table that lays out pricing options often does not meet the preferences of buyers and may not present your price clearly.
+A static Excel table or spreadsheet that lays out pricing options often does not meet buyers' preferences and may not present your price clearly.

-Plus, don’t be afraid to add flair to your pricing presentation.
-Alternatives to the standard excel table include interactive and tiered pricing tables, which can be especially helpful for price-sensitive buyers.
+So, don’t be afraid to add a little flair to your pricing presentation.
+Alternatives to the standard Excel table include interactive and tiered pricing tables, which can be especially helpful for price-sensitive buyers.

 Want to delve deeper into crafting irresistible offers?
 We wrote the Pricing Playbook on that – check it out!